Can weak-gravity, causality-violation arguments constrain modified gravity?: Causality constraints from gravitational scattering

 For the gravitational scattering discussed in the previous section, we can show that the resulting time delay is exactly the Shapiro time delay of GR.
 From Eqs.~\eqref{eik_phase_grav_scattering} and \eqref{time_delay_and_scattering_angle}, one easily finds that $\theta = G \sqrt{s}/b^{D-3}$, and the eikonal regime implies a small-angle scattering.
 Using the time-delay formula, we then find

 which coincides with the leading-order contribution (in a weak-field expansion) to the Shapiro time delay computed by a null geodesic traveling past a Schwarzschild black hole of mass $M$, if we set $2\sqrt{s} \to M$ (see discussion in Sec. \ref{subsec:time_delay_GR}).
-In the ultrarelativistic limit, we can also find the time delay from the geometry by means of schockwave metrics \cite{tHooft:1987vrq,Dray:1984ha,Aichelburg:1970dh}, and the resulting time delay matches the one computed from the phase shift.
+In the ultra-relativistic limit, we can also find the time delay from the geometry by means of shockwave metrics \cite{tHooft:1987vrq,Dray:1984ha,Aichelburg:1970dh}, and the resulting time delay matches the one computed from the phase shift.

 The seminal paper \cite{Camanho:2014apa} started the recent usage of time delays computed from amplitudes in modified gravity theories to constrain the coefficient of higher-order operators in the action.
 The idea is that extensions to GR will introduce new vertices into the S-matrix calculation.
 These new vertices can lead to beyond-GR corrections to the time delay that can be negative and are proportional to the coupling constants.
 If the coupling constants are chosen to be large enough, these corrections can dominate over the GR contribution to the time delay, and thus, give rise to overall negative time delays (i.e.~time advances).
 Certainly, this ought to not be allowed on physical grounds, which then allows one to place constraints on modified gravity from purely theoretical causality arguments.
-In recent years, an explosion of work has been carried out in this direction~\cite{Camanho:2016opx,Hinterbichler:2017qyt,Bellazzini:2015cra,deRham:2019ctd,Tokuda:2020mlf,AccettulliHuber:2020oou,Chen:2021bvg,Caron-Huot:2021rmr,Caron-Huot:2022ugt,Hong:2023zgm,Aoki:2023khq,Caron-Huot:2024tsk,deRham:2022hpx,Serra:2022pzl,Cremonini:2023epg,Kehagias:2024yyp,Cassem:2024djm,Xu:2024iao,Cremonini:2024lxn}.
+In recent years, an explosion of work has been carried out in this direction\footnote{Some of them focus on the subplanckian regime and hence do not assume the eikonal approximation, while others include some non-perturbative GR effects (see e.g. \cite{Cremonini:2024lxn, Caron-Huot:2022ugt}).}~\cite{Camanho:2016opx,Hinterbichler:2017qyt,Bellazzini:2015cra,deRham:2019ctd,Tokuda:2020mlf,AccettulliHuber:2020oou,Chen:2021bvg,Caron-Huot:2021rmr,Caron-Huot:2022ugt,Hong:2023zgm,Aoki:2023khq,Caron-Huot:2024tsk,deRham:2022hpx,Serra:2022pzl,Cremonini:2023epg,Kehagias:2024yyp,Cassem:2024djm,Xu:2024iao,Cremonini:2024lxn}.